overlookmotel/expressor/README.md

 ##### Change `pathPart` in route definition

-`pathPath` by default inherit's the route's name (the folder name) and is used in constructing the path.
+`pathPath` by default inherits the route's name (the folder name) and is used in constructing the path.

 ```js
 // controllers/users/_index.js